Computer Science

 Faculty of Science Postgraduate academic services:

-• Have a look at the Computer Science research pages
+- Have a look at the Computer Science research pages - ultimately, these link to the same staff profiles, but staff are grouped under research areas

-Orientation: There will be an in-person orientation on Thursday 22 February from noon to 1pm at the level 4 common area, just next to the School of Computer Science office (building 303, room 303.409; 38 Pricess St, Auckland).
-The orientation is mainly aimed at explaining the requirements and expectations for the Honours Dissertation.
+Orientation: The orientation is mainly aimed at explaining the requirements and expectations for the Honours Dissertation.
 However, I will also review requirements and pathways related to the Postgraduate Diploma and Honours.
 And it provides a chance for us to meet face-to-face, for you to ask questions, and for you to meet your fellow students.
-Lunch will be provided.
+Orientations are usually held at the start of semester 1 each year, with a lunch provided.

-These slides describe the expectations for the degree and the dissertation deliverables (download).
+These slides describe the expectations for the degree and the dissertation deliverables (download February 2025 orientation slides).

 Submission: You need to submit the following items (see further information about expectations for each deliverable in the orientation slides above):